sector-f/ircfs/README.md

 ### Pros

 * `ii` uses a regular file for output.
 This means that a disk write occurs for every single message from the IRC server.
 That is in no way optimal. `ircfs` instead stores all messages in memory.
 * `ii` uses a FIFO file for input.
-This means that m
+This means that messages sent to the `in` file are essentially lost; no record of them is kept (aside from your shell's history, perhaps).
+`ircfs` saves the data written to the `in` files so that you may read from them if desired.

 ### Cons